mastodon/documentation/content/en/admin/roles.md

 ---
 title: Roles
-description: Roles submenu, accessible from the admin dashboard
+description: Management of roles from the admin dashboard.
 menu:
   docs:
     parent: admin